railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 This enables your sales people to follow prospects up efficiently and adapt their approach based on each prospect's profile.
 For example, they can send a letter based on a template developed for a specific partner category.
-They'd use Open ERP's report editor and generator for their sales proposition, such as an invitation to a training session a week after the show.
+They would use Open ERP's report editor and generator for their sales proposition, such as an invitation to a training session a week after the show.

 Using profiles effectively